berkeley-bioinf-consulting/uditas/README.md

 Systems Requirements
 --------------------

-UDiTaS has been tested in python 2.7.13 and requires the python packages and tools listed in the file uditas_env.yml
+UDiTaS has been tested in python 3.9 and requires the python packages and tools listed in the files uditas_env_step1.yml and uditas_env_step2.yml.
+These are separated because of the challenges conda has with resolving installation requirements for environments with a large number of packages.

-The code requires setting up two environmental variables

-`BOWTIE2_INDEXES` contains the location of the bowtie2 index files, typically hg38.1.bt2, hg38.2.bt2, etc.

-`GENOMES_2BIT` contains the location of the 2bit files for the genomes used in the analysis, eg hg38.2bit

-To test the code create a virtual python environment with

-`conda env create -f uditas_env.yml`

-then activate using
+Build the docker image with

+`docker build -t uditas .`

+This builds the image and tags it as `uditas:latest`.
+The code requires env vars, `BOWTIE2_INDEXES` and `GENOMES_2BIT`, that contain the location of genome indexes and 2bit files, as well as mounted access points for those files, and the input data.
+Assuming the indexes and 2bit files are in the same directory, these can be specified in the `docker run` call as follows

+`docker run --rm -it -v /path/to/data:/data -v /path/to/genome/indexes:/genome -e BOWTIE2_INDEXES=/genome -e GENOMES_2BIT=/genome uditas:latest "/bin/bash"`

+The conda environment should be activated automatically, but if not activate the conda environment with

-`source activate uditas_env`
+`conda activate uditas_env`

-To install uditas as an executable run

-`python setup.py install`

-To test the installation run
+Copy the code and data to an accessible directory and test the installation with

+`cp -r /inst .`
+`cd inst`
 `pytest`

+(You must have hg38 files present in the directories specified in the env vars above for this to work)

 This will process the test data in